Pro-Life Laws Protect Mom and Baby: Pregnant Women’s Lives are Protected in All States

 Abortion “means the act of using, prescribing, administering, procuring, or selling of any instrument, medicine, drug, or any other substance, device, or means with the purpose to terminate the pregnancy of a woman, with knowledge that the termination by any of those means will with reasonable likelihood cause the death of the unborn child.
 (B) An act under subdivision (1)(A) of this section is not an abortion if the act is performed with the purpose to: (i) Save the life or preserve the health of the unborn child; (ii) Remove a dead unborn child caused by spontaneous abortion; or (iii) Remove an ectopic pregnancy…”

-Summary: Florida prohibits abortion after 15 weeks unless it is necessary to save the life of the mother or protect her from substantial impairment, or the unborn baby is not viable and has a “fatal fetal abnormality.”
+Florida prohibits abortion after 6 weeks unless it is necessary to save the life of the mother or protect her from substantial impairment, the unborn baby has not progressed to the third trimester and has a “fatal fetal abnormality,” or the pregnancy resulted from rape or incest and the unborn baby is younger than 15 weeks.
 The definition of abortion excludes actions taken to produce a live birth or remove a dead unborn baby.

 The Law and the Exceptions

-“A physician may not perform a termination of pregnancy if the physician determines the gestational age of the fetus is more than 15 weeks unless one of the following conditions is met:
+“A physician may not knowingly perform or induce a termination of pregnancy if the physician determines the gestational age of the fetus is more than 6 weeks unless one of the following conditions is met:

 (a) Two physicians certify in writing that, in reasonable medical judgment, the termination of the pregnancy is necessary to save the pregnant woman’s life or avert a serious risk of substantial and irreversible physical impairment of a major bodily function of the pregnant woman other than a psychological condition.